 A trundle bed is another option when you want to take advantage of a small room.
 Perfect for maximizing space in guest or children’s rooms, these are beds that have another bed hidden underneath that slides out for secondary sleeping space.
 These are perfect for kids that love to have sleepovers or family’s that have frequent guests stop in for over-night or weekend visits.
 They’re also a great option for cabins, cottages, or vacations home for the same reasons.
 There are many trundle beds that also have storage space underneath the bottom trundle, helping to save even more space.

-If you want your bed to also make a decor statement that reflects your dynamic taste, a canopy bed is probably the best bet for you.
+If you want your bed to also make a decor statement that reflects your dynamic style, a canopy bed is probably the best bet for you.
 They have four posts with rods connecting them at the top.
 Many people choose to put sheer fabrics across them for a dreamy and sometimes even romantic look.
 The ceiling will look higher and the bed will appear bigger, as the drapery and posts make the eye look upward.
 Canopy beds are usually made of wood or metal.
 You can even find junior versions for grade-school ages in fun colors like pink and yellow.

-If you’re in the market for a bed that make an elegant and traditional decor statement, the sleigh bed is perfect for you.
+If you’re in the market for a bed style that make an elegant and traditional decor statement, the sleigh bed is perfect for you.
 They were very common in the 19th century, but are still popular due to their timeless look.
 Normally, the headboard will be higher than the footboard, and they both curve up and out, similar to–you guessed it–a sleigh.
 Sleigh beds are often made from wood and may have rich finishes and embellishments or simple stains and contours.

 Don’t Sleep on Your Decision

-At the end of the day, choosing the right bed for you means choosing the right bed for your comfort, taste and space.
+At the end of the day, choosing the right bed style for you means choosing the right bed for your comfort, taste and space.
 For those that require a firm or orthopedic mattress, opt for a metal frame or platform bed.
 If you don’t require either, and would prefer to shop according to your tastes, make a statement with a canopy bed, sleigh bed, or upholstered bed with a rich texture of your choice.
 Those looking to save on space or share the space they have with frequent overnight guests can opt for versatile choices like bunk beds, sofa beds, or trundles.
 As long as you consider these three factors, you can be confident that you’re making the right bed choice for your home–rest assured.